 Discover all the best churches in St Petersburg Russia and admire their architectural beauty.

-Whether you long for a peaceful moment away from all the fuss or Orthodox churches just spike your interest, you are sure to find a suitable church to visit in the Northern Capital of Russia.
+Whether you long for a peaceful moment away from all the fuss or Orthodox churches just spike your interest, you are sure to find a suitable church to visit in the Northern Capital of Russia.☺

 Built in the Russian Baroque and Neoclassical style during the so-called age of enlightenment, all churches in St Petersburg offers an intriguing and engaging insight into Russian culture and history - plus many of them are architecturally beautiful to see.

-Many of these impressive Russian churches were designed 200-300 years ago, following the taste of the Tsars and a few conservative aristocratic clans.
+of the Tsars and a few conservative aristocratic clans.
 They were built by the hands and creativity of great Russian and foreign architects, such as A. Voronikhin, O. Monferan, A. Parland and F.B.
-Rastrelli, who gave such grandeur to the principal buildings of Russia’s new capital.
+Rastrelli, who gave such grandeur

 History says that during the Bolshevik Revolution in 1917 a lot of Orthodox churches in St Petersburg were blown up and destroyed, while other, luckier ones were turned into museums or used as cargo houses.